-Applies to: Nerdio Private Cloud (NPC) and Nerdio for Azure (NFA) customers/managed service partners (MSPs)
+Applies to: Nerdio Private Cloud (NPC) and Nerdio For Azure (NFA) customers/managed service partners (MSPs)

 Nerdio view agents have been frequently reporting an issue that an open application is preventing previous user sessions from logging off.
 Some agents have observed that few users are able to logoff from their desktops.
 However, when they try to access the Nerdio Admin Portal (NAP) to reset their account, they get an error message "sorry something went wrong, we are unable to process your request".
 Please advise.

 There's some application running on your VMware desktop which is preventing your user session from logging off.
 Generally, when you log off from a Windows desktop, it attempts to close all open user applications.
-If an application is either hung, or presents a dialogue box requesting user input, the default behavior of Windows is to prompt the user how to handle the application.
-However, this behaviour can cause the user session to hang or prevent the desktop from logging off, thus creating a deadlock situation.
+If an application is either hung or presents a dialogue box requesting user input, the default behavior of Windows is to prompt the user how to handle the application.
+However, this behavior can cause the user session to hang or prevent the desktop from logging off, thus creating a deadlock situation.

 Refer the link below for more details:

 In order to resolve this issue, you need to update the Windows registry to force your user's desktop to shut down even if there are few open applications and no response from the user.
 You need to change your Windows registry setting to automatically end all open tasks.
 So next time when the user initiates a desktop logoff/shut down request, the OS will not wait for user response and allow the system to shut down, thus preventing a deadlock situation.

 If you are an IT admin, you can update the Windows registry of the domain controller server (DC01) so that it applies to all desktops within the domain.
 This can be achieved by updating the Group Policy Object (GPO).

 To enable auto-end tasks via GPO